flat35hd99/test_curp_mpi/README.md

 "r" mean "Read", "w" mean "Write", and "rw" mean "Read and Write.

-The most effective dominant IO is reading trajectory.
+The most effectively dominant IO is reading trajectory.
 Interestingly, although file size is significantly different between trajectory and flux data(~ x8), the difference of them on results is small.

 ### Discussion